veliovgroup/josk/README.md

  - `opts.prefix` {*String*} - [Optional] use to create multiple named instances
  - `opts.autoClear` {*Boolean*} - [Optional] Remove (*Clear*) obsolete tasks (*any tasks which are not found in the instance memory (runtime), but exists in the database*).
 Obsolete tasks may appear in cases when it wasn't cleared from the database on process shutdown, and/or was removed/renamed in the app.
 Obsolete tasks may appear if multiple app instances running different codebase within the same database, and the task may not exist on one of the instances.
 Default: `false`
  - `opts.resetOnInit` {*Boolean*} - [Optional] make sure all old tasks is completed before set new one.
 Useful when you run only one instance of app, or multiple app instances on one machine, in case machine was reloaded during running task and task is unfinished
  - `opts.zombieTime` {*Number*} - [Optional] time in milliseconds, after this time - task will be interpreted as "*zombie*".
-This parameter allows to rescue task from "*zombie* mode" in case when `ready()` wasn't called, exception during runtime was thrown, or caused by bad logic.
-Where `resetOnInit` makes sure task is done on startup, but `zombieTime` doing the same function but during runtime.
-Default value is `900000` (*15 minutes*)
+This parameter allows to rescue task from "*zombie* mode" in case when: `ready()` wasn't called, exception during runtime was thrown, or caused by bad logic.
+While `resetOnInit` option helps to make sure tasks are `done` on startup, `zombieTime` option helps to solve same issue, but during runtime.
+Default value is `900000` (*15 minutes*).
+It's not recommended to set this value to less than a minute (*60000ms*)
  - `opts.onError` {*Function*} - [Optional] Informational hook, called instead of throwing exceptions.
 Default: `false`.
 Called with two arguments:
      * `title` {*String*}
      * `details` {*Object*}